zerotrickpony/helloelectron/README.md

   I just have a little stack of spare laptops (Linux, MacOS Intel, MacOS M1, Windows 10) which I use to package each version of my app.
-This will likely never be fixed because the proprietary OSes (MacOS and Windows) are actively hostile to receiving packages not created using their proprietary signing tools, which are only available on their hardware.
+This will likely never be fixed because the proprietary OSes (MacOS and Windows) are actively hostile to receiving packages not created using their proprietary signing tools, which are purposely only offered on their own OS's / hardware.

 ## Security considerations